MarinoBaric/Nodes-Arrays-and-Lists/README.md

 ## ✨ Key Features

 - **Interactive Examples**: Run and modify code to see concepts in action
-- **Visual Explanations**: Diagrams and animations that illustrate how data structures work
+- **Visual Explanations**: Diagrams and code samples that illustrate how data structures work
 - **Performance Analysis**: Time and space complexity comparisons
 - **Practical Use Cases**: Real-world applications for each data structure
 - **Progressive Learning Path**: Structured from basic to advanced concepts